 - Heart rate irregularities, heart attack

-- Respiratory problems such as lung cancer, emphysema, and breathing problems
+- Respiratory problems such as lung cancer, and other breathing problems

 - Abdominal pain, vomiting, constipation, diarrhea